ibm-cloud-docs/devops-insights-cli-plugin/devops-insights-cli.md

 **Command Options**:
 <dl>
    <dt>-F, --filelocation</dt>
    <dd>Required, The location of the test results that you want to upload.
-This can be a single file, an entire directory, or multiple files that match a wildcard expression.</dd>
+It can be a single file, an entire directory, or multiple files that match a wildcard expression.</dd>
    <dt>-T, --type</dt>
    <dd>Required, The type of test results that you want to upload.
 The value can be code for code coverage, **unittest** for unit tests, **fvt** for FVT tests, **staticsecurityscan** for static security scans, **dynamicsecurityscan** for dynamic app scans, **sonarqube** for SonarQube scans, and **vulnerabilityadvisor** for Vulnerability Advisor scans.
-In addition to these types you can also use a custom quality data set tag to upload test results of different type.</dd>
+In addition to these types, you can also use a custom quality data set tag to upload test results of different type.</dd>
    <dt>-L, --logicalappname</dt>
    <dd>Required, Name of the application.</dd>
    <dt>-N, --buildnumber</dt>